cBioPortal/cbioportal/docs/Load-Sample-Cancer-Study.md

 ./validateData.py -s ../../../test/scripts/test_data/study_es_0/ -n
 ```

-If all goes well, you should see the final outout message:
+If all goes well, you should see the final output message:

 ```
 Validation of study succeeded with warnings.